 Protocol for sampling and testing water for 1080

-If 1080 were somehow to get into drinking water supplies the Ministry of Health recommends that water should not be used for drinking until tests show that the concentration of 1080 is below 2 ng/mL (http://www.moh.govt.nz).
-The Drinking Water Standards for New Zealand (MoH 2005) require that, should residues be detected at more than 50% of the maximum acceptable value (MAV), additional water sampling should be undertaken and continue until it has been established that residue concentration does not exceed the MAV.
+If 1080 were to get into drinking water supplies the Ministry of Health recommends that water should not be used for drinking until tests show that the concentration of 1080 is below 2 ng/mL (http://www.moh.govt.nz).
+The Drinking Water Standards for New Zealand (MoH 2005, revised 2018) require that, should residues be detected at more than 50% of the maximum acceptable value (MAV), additional water sampling should be undertaken and continue until it has been established that residue concentration does not exceed the MAV.
 The figure of 2 ng/mL is an approximation of 50% of the provisional MAV of 3.5 ng/mL.

 This document provides general technical advice for agencies undertaking water monitoring after aerial 1080 baiting operations, such as the Department of Conservation, regional or unitary council pest control managers, or Medical Officers of Health (MOH) who are involved in assessing the need for sampling.

 2. Sampling strategies